soyuka/doc/core/configuration.md

         # If you want to serialize only some payload fields, define them like this: [ severity, anotherPayloadField ]
         serialize_payload_fields: []

-        # To enable or disable query parameters validation on collection GET requests
-        query_parameter_validation: true

     eager_loading:
         # To enable or disable eager loading.
         enabled: true